TritonDataCenter/rfd/rfd/0026/README.md

 ### Packages for volume containers

-Somewhat like for NAT zones, in that we'll have separate packages for these.
-However, a couple hurdles:

-  * These volume containers will be owned by the account (unlike nat zones), can we still have the packages private to the 'admin' user?

-  * We'll need a range of packages for sizing.
-Will we need quite a lot to not force the user to a large gap?
-Do we want to expose those sizes to the user?
-I.e. how does the user know that we don't have any disk sizes between 64G and 128G, for example.
+NFS shared volumes packages are similar to those used by NAT zones.
+NFS shared volumes will have separate packages used when provisioning their underlying storage VMs.
+These packages will be owned by the administrator, and thus won't be available to end users when provisioning compute instances.

-#### Packages size
+#### Packages sizes

 Each volume would have a minimum size of 10GB, and support resizing in units of 10GB and then 100GB as the volume size increases: